cloukit/notification/THEME.md

 | center | ready | base |
 | links | ready | base |

 Note that the **wrapper** has some special UI States and Modifiers.
 The Animation flow starts with  `fadeIn` and transitions after a short time to `ready`.
-On close the UI State changes tp `fadeOut` before the component is destroyed
+On close the UI State changes tp `fadeOut` before the component is destroyed.

+The UI States on on `wrapper+ready` go from `latest` over `latestPlusOne` to `latestPlusN`.
+Meaning `latest` is the topmost notification, `latestPlusOne` is the second notification below and `latestPlusN` are all further notifications currently not in viewport.

+&nbsp;

+### Write your own Theme

-Below you can see the theme provided by notification.
-You can easily extend one of the existing themes and change it to your needs.
+Below you can see the provided default theme.
+You can easily extend the default theme and change it to your needs.
 But do not forget to register it at the [`cloukitThemeService`](https://cloukit.github.io/#/guide/themeing).

-A new theme with a red background would be created like so:
+A new theme with a red background for the error notification could be created like so:

 ```typescript
 import { CloukitNotificationComponentThemeDefault } from '@cloukit/tooltip';